String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of worldsheet correlators

 Let us now determine the leading behaviour of the worldsheet correlators close to the singularities.
 As we explained in the previous subsection, singularities arise from the collision of the surfaces $S_I$ and $Y_{i}^{\varepsilon_i}$ for $i\in I$ and $I \subseteq \{ 1,2,3,4\}$.
 In the integration over $y_i$-space we should hence zoom in on the region $y_i=0$ or $y_i=\infty$ for $i \in I$.
 In particular, in all non-singular factors of the integrand we can simply set $y_i=0$ or $y_i=\infty$ for $i \in I$.
 As we shall see, this will simplify the integral dramatically and we will be able to perform it explicitly.

 The unflowed correlator \eqref{F(c,z)} directly enters in eq.~\eqref{4ptf}.
 Let us then discuss its behaviour near the singularities listed in the previous section.
-Eq.~\eqref{c to 01inftyz} implies that the `cross ratios' $c = \frac{X_{14} X_{23}}{X_{12}X_{34}}$ or $c = \frac{X_{134} X_{2}}{X_{123}X_{4}}$ entering respectively eqs.~\eqref{4ptf-even} and \eqref{4ptf-odd} approach $0$, $1$, $z$ or $\infty$ near the intersection of the surfaces $Y_i$ for $i \in I$ and $S_I$.
+Eq.~\eqref{c to 01inftyz} implies that the `cross-ratios' $c = \frac{X_{14} X_{23}}{X_{12}X_{34}}$ or $c = \frac{X_{134} X_{2}}{X_{123}X_{4}}$ entering respectively eqs.~\eqref{4ptf-even} and \eqref{4ptf-odd} approach $0$, $1$, $z$ or $\infty$ near the intersection of the surfaces $Y_i$ for $i \in I$ and $S_I$.
 Near these points, the unflowed correlator simplifies significantly.